 Talk about somewhere that is safe and special to themselves, saying why.
+Design our own special place

 Be aware that some religious people (Christians and Muslims) have places which have special meaning to them.

 Recognise a Church and how it is used using recently acquired vocabulary Recognise a Mosque and how it is used using recently acquired vocabulary